How does the stock market affect your life insurance policy?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Inflation, recession fears, and other economic factors have all affected the recent performance of the stock market, [1] which might cause cash value policyholders to worry about a major financial impact on their policy.
+Similar to stocks and bonds, the cash value of a life insurance policy is subject to market forces.
+Inflation, recession fears, and other economic factors usually have an effect on the performance of the stock market, [1] which might cause cash value policyholders to worry about a major financial impact on their policy.

-However, thanks to regulations, a poor economic outturn doesn’t necessarily mean you’re going to lose your cash value or life insurance policy.
-Still, using your life insurance as an investment vehicle isn’t recommended, as it increases the cost of your policy with minimal payoff in returns.
+For most people, using your life insurance as an investment vehicle isn’t recommended, as it increases the cost of your policy with minimal payoff in returns.

 Key takeaways